Loud (TV program): Episode 12 (August 21, 2021)

 This episode has been broadcast live as the live rounds begin in this episode.
 Before the live rounds, Loud Center was moved into Songdo Convensia in Incheon to broadcast the live rounds with live audience.
-In the live rounds, the 2 teams must compete against each other for a chance to win and debut.
+In the live rounds, the two teams must compete against each other for a chance to win and debut.
 The winner of each live round will be decided by live votes from the program's website, the SBS app, text messages, and SuperStar (The SuperStar, P NATION, JYPNATION).
 After the winning team is announced, the eliminated members are decided by the agency and fan evaluations.
 For the agency evaluation, each producer decides if he will eliminate a member based on his feedback.
-For the fan evaluation, the members of both teams with the least votes are automatically nominated for elimination and the member of the losing team with the least votes will be eliminated.
+For the fan evaluation, the members of both teams with the fewest votes are automatically nominated for elimination and the member of the losing team with the fewest votes will be eliminated.
 If there are no eliminated members according to the agency evaluation or a member that they need is eliminated, Psy and Park Jin-young can use a wildcard to exempt from elimination.
 The number of debuting members for each team will be decided based on the elimination results and those who survive until the last round on September 4 will debut under their agencies.
 A special gift will be given to the confirmed debuting members and their fans during the live finale on September 11.

-The first live round has 3 evaluations: Identity, Same Song, and Crossover.
+The first live round has three evaluations: Identity, Same Song, and Crossover.
 In Identity, the members perform together as a full team while making a remake or cover of a song by their labelmates.
-In the next 2 evaluations, the members perform in separate units assigned by both labels.
+In the next two evaluations, the members perform in separate units assigned by both labels.
 In Same Song, the units perform the same song chosen by JYP and P Nation with a different concept.
-In Crossover, the units perform a mashup of 2 different songs with different concepts.
+In Crossover, the units perform a mashup of two different songs with different concepts.
 P Nation wins the round with a total of 130,626 votes while JYP loses the round with a total of 85,245 votes, resulting in Kang Hyun-woo, Park Yong-geon, and Kim Dong-hyun being eliminated.
 The global fan poll was replaced with the individual voting results at the end of each live round, with Lee Gye-hun taking the spot for the most votes overall with 194,914 votes.